-Jude Cook and Andrew Pickett set up ShareIn in Edinburgh in 2011, initially as a crowdfunding platform – back then one of the first of its kind in the world.
-They changed tack in 2014, to instead provide the technology to help other companies set up investment platforms.
+Jude Cook and Andrew Pickett set up ShareIn in Edinburgh in 2011.
+It was initially a crowdfunding platform – back then one of the first of its kind in the world.
+They changed tack to fintech 2014, to provide the technology to help other companies set up investment platforms.

 As part of a new series of interviews with fast-growing tech businesses, I spoke to Jude for some insights into how she has grown the business in an increasingly competitive market.
 She hasn’t built your average fintech business: it’s profitable, not based in London and most employees are women.
 Here’s what she had to say: